Cap on student visas could wreak financial havoc on Ontario universities, says rep

 The cap comes in response to a recent surge in international students and concerns that some institutions are relying on international enrolments to boost revenues, without offering necessary housing or a quality education.

+According to the council, at least 10 Ontario universities were already forecasting a combined operating deficit of $175 million this year, growing to $273 million next year.

+The newly announced cap would likely increase these deficits without other measures to compensate for the revenue shortfall.

-Orsini says the federal government should take a more careful approach and go after institutions that are not taking in international students responsibly.
+Orsini said the federal government should take a more careful approach and go after institutions that are not taking in international students responsibly.

+"The federal government needs to go back to the drawing board to better target their measures to go after the (institutions) that they should be going after," Orsini said.

+"Ones that have exponential growth in students, that don't provide supports, the wraparound services or housing."